DefiLlama/docs/list-your-project/token-rights.md

 #### **Fee Switch Details**

 * Explanation of fee switch mechanics and history
-* Why we track it: Details matter for valuation.
+* Why we track it: Details are important for valuation.
 How much revenue goes to token holders?
 What's the governance process to turn it on?
 Has it been attempted before?

 ### Economic Rights

 #### **Buybacks**

-* Whether the protocol uses revenue to buy back tokens (ACTIVE / INACTIVE / NONE / UNKNOWN)
+* Whether the protocol uses revenue to buy back tokens
 * Why we track it: Buybacks reduce circulating supply and are a form of value return to holders

+#### **Dividends / Revenue Share**

+* Whether token holders receive direct distributions from protocol revenue
+* Why we track it: Revenue sharing is a direct economic right granted to token holders, similar to equity dividends

 #### **Burns**

-* Whether tokens are burned (permanently removed from supply) (ACTIVE / INACTIVE / NONE / UNKNOWN)
+* Whether tokens are burned (permanently removed from supply)
 * Why we track it: Burns directly reduce token supply, creating deflationary pressure

-#### **Dividends / Revenue Share**

-* Whether token holders receive direct payments from protocol revenue (ACTIVE / INACTIVE / NONE / UNKNOWN)
-* Why we track it: Revenue sharing is a direct economic right granted to token holders

 #### **Value Accrual**